Mini Chicken Sheet Pan Tostadas

 Featured Comments

 “Made this last night and it was absolutely loved.
-Loved how the hearty came together.”
+Loved how the grab-and-go came together.”

 “Impressed!
 Clear steps and family favorite results.
 Perfect for busy nights.”

-“This toasty recipe was family favorite — the flavorful really stands out.
+“This crispy recipe was family favorite — the cheesy really stands out.
 Thanks!”